Akshanshpatel/YapSite/README.md

 Basically WhatsApp but tiny — packed with all the fun stuff:
 📸 Images • 🎥 Videos • 📄 Docs • 🎙️ Voice Notes • 📞 Calls
 Say it, send it, share it — it works!

+If you wanna go through the app as a GUEST UID-->12345678